-Good sleep is essential to your child’s development and well-being.
-When a child does not get the rest they need, it can result in a variety of behavioural and academic problems.
-Lack of sleep can mean lower test scores and increased irritability toward family and peers.
-Here are some tips for making sure your child gets the best night of sleep possible.
+Good sleep is not just important, it’s essential to your child’s overall development, well-being, and success.
+When a child does not get the restful and rejuvenating sleep they need, it can have a significant impact on various areas of their life, including both behavioral and academic aspects.
+Research shows that inadequate sleep can lead to lower test scores, reduced cognitive function, and increased irritability towards both family members and peers.

 Why is sleep important for kids?